Baked Avocado Eggs

 - crushed red pepper, optional

 - Slice avocado in half.

 - Take out the pit and use a spoon to create larger holes for the eggs.
 The hole for the pit is usually too small to fit a whole egg.

-- Bake for 17-20 minutes or until egg is cooked through.
-Serve warm with sea salt, pepper and hot sauce.
-Store leftover avocados in the fridge to enjoy later.
+- Place avocado halves in in a small baking dish lined with foil.
+Bake for 17-20 minutes or until egg is cooked through.
+Serve warm with sea salt, cracked pepper, crushed red pepper (if desired) and fresh chives.

 Nutrition information is automatically calculated, so should only be used as an approximation.